HOME

 The Little Baby Jesus

 Theme: Two actors auditioning for roles in the nativity play debate whether our saccharine, Christmas card view of the nativity is an accurate representation of the harsh way that Jesus was born into this world.
-This sketch should be used as challenge to the congregation to appreciate Christs suffering as a child as well as his suffering as a man.
+This sketch should be used as challenge to the congregation to appreciate Christ's suffering as a child as well as his suffering as a man.

 Staging: The actor playing the inn-keeper should sit rehearsing his lines, before the second actor enters, dressed in the worst cow costume you can create.
-Rather than buy a costume, try covering a white short with black patches, create some horns out of card board, and use a rubber glove as an udder!
+Rather than buy a costume, try covering a white shirt with black patches, create some horns out of card board, and use a rubber glove as an udder!

 Character A sits on stage with a cup of coffee, reading a script.
 Enter character B wearing a really poor costume representing a black and white cow.